paulb00th/galapagos/content/about/the-team.md

 ##### Alan Jacome - PADI Free-Diving Instructor
 PHOTO
-Alan has recently joined us and we are delighted to now offer freediving instruction at <B>Galapagos Dive Academy</B>.
+Alan has recently joined us and we are delighted to now offer freediving instruction at **Galapagos Dive Academy**.
 Details about Alan will be added shortly.

 ##### Sofia Geen - Divemaster
 PHOTO